redwoodjs/redwood/docs/docs/auth/custom.md

 # Custom Authentication

 If Redwood doesn't officially integrate with the auth provider you want to use, you're not out of luck just yet: Redwood has an API you can use to integrate your auth provider of choice.

+If you came here because you were previously using Nhost, magic.link, GoTrue, Okta or Wallet Connect (ethereum) we've moved the code for those out into their own separate repos. https://github.com/redwoodjs/auth-nhost, https://github.com/redwoodjs/auth-magiclink, https://github.com/redwoodjs/auth-gotrue, https://github.com/redwoodjs/auth-okta and https://github.com/redwoodjs/auth-walletconnect.
+The code has been updated to work with the new and update auth APIs for Redwood v4, but it is mostly untested, so no guarantees it will work.
+But together with the guide below we hope getting them working in your own app isn't going to be too difficult.

-There's a little more work to do, but we'll walk you through all that here, using [Nhost](https://nhost.io/) as an example.
+There's a little more work to do writing a custom auth integration compared to just using one of the ready made packages.
+We'll walk you through all that work here, using [Nhost](https://nhost.io/) as an example.
+Hopefully you have auth up and running before too long!

 To get started, run the setup command: